 Most of the performance and display settings can be controlled via the MSI Dragon Center.
 With MSI Dragon Center, you can monitor and optimize your system performance, change user profiles, switch between display color modes, adjust charging preferences and more.

-There is also the Steelseries Engine app for configuring the keyboard and the light bar on the front, Nahimic software for audio settings, the Killer Control Center for Wi-Fi management and the third-party app Overwolf for in-game overlays
+There is also the Steelseries Engine app for configuring the keyboard, Nahimic software for audio settings, the Killer Control Center for Wi-Fi management and the third-party app Overwolf for in-game overlays

 With a well-designed chassis, The MSI GP76 Leopard is a real powerhouse and comes packed with good features: A 144Hz screen, powerful GPU and CPU options, plenty of ports and upgradeability.